Central Florida Paralegal Association, Inc.

 Baker Co 7th Marines, 1st Battalion - Iraq

-"It is in remembrance of those that gave the ultimate sacrifice on September 11, and the reason that no matter how long we are here, we will continue to push and never forget why we serve," Andrew wrote in an e-mail to his father.
+"It is in remembrance of those hat gave the ultimate sacrifice on September 11 and the reason that no matter how long we are here, we will continue to push and never forget why we serve." - LT Andrew Schoemaker, Executive Officer, maker Company 7th Marines, 1st Battalion.

 Click here to donate directly to the USO

-Something you can do year round to support our service men & women is to send a soldier a troop box.
-Grab a shoe box or any small carton or container and fill it with your admiration, love and support for the men & women who are serving overseas (along with some snacks & other goodies!).
 Contrary to popular belief, you cannot send a box to "any soldier".
 Items such as those are not shipped and may not be returned to you.
 There are certain mailing restrictions, some of which are detailed below.
 If you do not have family or neighbors serving and still want to show your support, you can send to the troops listed below or visit a website such as AnySoldier.com for addresses, wish lists and more detailed mailing instructions & restrictions.
 Also, AnySoldier.com links to other websites for Marines, Sailors, Airmen and members of the Coast Guard.
 This is a great community service idea for Boy & Girl Scouts, churches, or any other organization.
 However, CFPA would like to urge you to support OUR Troop Box Drive each year that sends cards & gifts out to local soldiers from here in the Central Florida area & family members of OUR members.

 Suggested items to include in your Troop Box: